 How to Write a Good Philosophy Paper: The Easy Steps

 Now that you know the best practices before writing a philosophy paper, let’s show you how to write the actual paper.
 Don’t worry, it’s not difficult.
 Here are the basic steps:

 - We assume you already have a good topic and a well-organized outline.
 These two are very important if you really want to learn how to write a good philosophy paper.

 - Develop the thesis.
 Remember, it has to be strong and to the point!
 And remember, your writing needs to focus on the thesis of your paper.
 It may be useful here to study the various types of philosophy for a bit.

 - Write the introduction.
 In the first part of it, include the thesis statement.
 Tell your reader exactly what you aim to achieve in your paper.
 Provide some background information on the topic, and end the intro with a transition to the first body paragraph.

 - Write at least three body paragraphs, each dealing with a single important idea that supports your thesis.
 You’re not the first philosopher on Earth, so don’t use overly complex language.
-Writing in your own voice, using easy to understand language works best.
+Writing in your own voice, and using easy-to-understand language works best.